 Read further information about safeguards when visiting an adult care home

 Outings and activities away from the care home

 Residents might wish to meet people outdoors, and away from the care home.

 - meeting in a public place like a park or café

 - staying overnight with family

-Outings will be a big change for many people, and care homes have to consider any risks to staff and residents.
 Residents, family and friends who want to plan outings or activities should work together with the care home team in advance.

 Residents can take car trips out as long as they follow safety guidelines and use infection prevention and control measures.

-It’s also possible for residents to visit other people in their homes or have overnight stays away.
+It’s possible for residents to visit other people in their homes or have overnight stays away.
 This could be in the resident’s own home or someone else’s home.